 Feel: Comfortable out of the box and through the run.
 They lace up without causing pressure points on the foot.
 360 degrees of snugness.

 Overall: Light for a trail runner (11 ounces) with grippy tread that doesn’t feel too aggressive for the stretch of pavement leading up to the trailhead.
-My favorite trail shoe of the test — comfortable, solid and well rounded.
+The Constant Velocity was my favorite trail shoe of the test — comfortable, solid and well rounded.

 The North Face Endurus TR